Charity urges public to be vigilant of high spring tides this weekend

 Last month volunteer lifeboat crews from Penarth, Porthcawl, Horton and Port Eynon, Burry Port and Rhyl were all called out at least once to assist people caught out by the high spring tides.

 Horton and Port Eynon lifeboat crew were called out twice in three days to people cut off by the tide during last month’s spring tides.
-The volunteer crew rescued a group of students who had misscalulated the tide time at Rhosili on the Thursday (17 September) then called out again a few days later to assist a fisherman who had become cut off at Port Eynon Point.
+The volunteer crew rescued a group of students who had miscalculated the tide time at Rhossili on the Thursday (17 September) then called out again a few days later to assist a fisherman who had become cut off at Port Eynon Point.